stritzinger/ro2erl_bridge/doc/design.md

 The bridge currently operates in **Dispatch Mode** with the following behavior:
 - Receives parsed messages from rosie_rclerl client
-- Applies filtering rules (future capability)
+- Extracts topic information from messages
+- Processes metrics and applies bandwidth limiting rules
-- Forwards messages to the hub
+- Forwards messages to the hub, applying filtering for filterable topics
 - Receives messages from the hub and dispatches them locally via configured callback

 Future development will include **Network Mode** for direct network traffic inspection and generation.